-Though the games I’ve featured mostly cater to writers of dystopia, fantasy, and action, RPGs can teach writers of any genre so much about characterization, world-building, and weaving description seamlessly into prose using lore elements.
+Although the games I’ve featured mostly cater to writers of dystopia, fantasy, and action, RPGs can teach all writers so much about characterization, world-building, and weaving description seamlessly into prose using lore elements.

 [Spoiler alert!
 While I have done my best to avoid spoiling any of the following games, do proceed with caution.]

-Disclaimer: the games listed below contain mature content and are rated for an audience of 16+.
+Disclaimer: the following games contain mature content and are rated for an audience of 16+.

 Brief summary: An extremist religious cult, Eden’s Gate, has taken over Hope County, Montana, slaughtering and drugging innocent people.
-You, the Deputy, are faced with the task of joining the Resistance to defeat the cult and liberate the county.
+You, the Deputy, must join the Resistance to defeat the cult and liberate the county.

 Death and destruction are everywhere in Far Cry 5.
 Here are some of the main strengths of the game’s narrative: